The 11 Best Ways to Build Customer Engagement Online

 8. Have a consistent brand voice

-Max Robinson, Aims Media One of the main factors that will determine the loyalty of your fan base (and therefore the amount that they engage with your content) is a consistent brand voice across all channels.
+Max Robinson, WeSwap One of the main factors that will determine the loyalty of your fan base (and therefore the amount that they engage with your content) is a consistent brand voice across all channels.
 If the way that you portray your business differs across social media, email, blog posts and even in person, then you're giving the impression to your fans that you don't have a consistent image.
 Many brands think that constantly trying new and different things is the way to build customer engagement, but they won't learn to trust your brand unless you show consistency in the actions you're taking.

 9. Seek feedback through Reddit